-Speech recognition (SR) systems developed using NLP algorithms are an integral component of medical practitioners’ devices.
-By employing voice recognition tools, medical practitioners quickly direct their notes into healthcare solutions and EHRs.
+Speech recognition (SR) systems developed using Natural Language Processing algorithms are an integral component of medical practitioners’ devices.
+By employing voice recognition tools, medical practitioners quickly direct their notes to healthcare solutions and EHRs.
 There are two varieties of SR methods.
-The back-end SRs facilitate the voice data reporting, and the voice-to-text processing occurs after the dictation is finished.
+The back-end SRs facilitate voice data reporting, and the voice-to-text processing occurs after the dictation is finished.
 Here the transcriptionists are required to scan the content.
 In the front-end SRs, voice-to-text translation happens, enabling clinicians to develop a patient report faster than actually arranging for a transcriptionist.
 While the front-end SR leads to quicker report generation, the dictators still need to support the record.

 Medical documentation is at the heart of care delivery.
 It covers all the delicate health records of a case.
 The data stored is meant for managing patients and future referencing; the features obtained need to be accurate, available for retrieval, and displaying the range of services provided.
 To facilitate this process, it is recommended that clinical documentation improvement (CDI) programs promote converting a patient’s medical state into coded information.
 The coded data can produce quality reporting, doctor report cards, compensation, public health knowledge, and many more.
 NLP is generally used to recognize critical data from unregulated and semi-structured recorded and voice data and automatically align it with relevant medical codes.